clamsproject/mmif/specifications/draft/readme.md

-# MIF: annotating video and text
+# MMIF: annotating video and text

-MIF here stands for an annotation format for video as well as associated text (transcript, closed captions and other OCR).
+MMIF here stands for an annotation format for audiovisual media as well as associated text (transcript, closed captions and other OCR).

-Some top-level requirements for MIF
+Some top-level requirements for MMIF

 - Either extend LIF or play nice with LIF.
+- Be able to refer to external files (primary video files are too heavy to carry in MMIF)
-- Be able to refer to external files and time frames and bounding boxes in those files.
+- Be able to refer to time frames and bounding boxes in those files.
-- Allow LIF elements to refer to objects in the video and vice versa.
+- Allow LIF elements to refer to temporal, spatial, or temporospatial objects in the video and vice versa.
 - The letters need to stand for something.

-After some initial discussion (Keigh and Marc) here is a first sketch of MIF.
-While we did not see MIF as an extension of LIF, we did imagine MIF being similar in that it uses JSON-LD and some kind of vocabulary (come to think of it, we weren't that specific, this is on me, Marc).
+After some initial discussion (Keigh and Marc) here is a first sketch of MMIF.
+While we did not see MMIF as an extension of LIF, we did imagine MMIF being similar in that it uses JSON-LD and some kind of vocabulary (come to think of it, we weren't that specific, this is on me, Marc).
 This is all a first attempt of course, everything is up for discussion.

-There are several parts to MIF:
+There are several components of MMIF

+1. annotation json
+1. service metadata json
+1. MMIF vocabulary
+1. MMIF json schema

+And there are several design considerations for the MMIF annotation json:

 - Video annotations.
 - Text annotations.
 - Some way for objects to refer to each other, either by text annotations referring to video annotations and vice versa, or by using an ad hoc mini ontology that text and video annotations can refer to.

-- The MIF vocabulary.
+## CLAMS service metadata

+All services must provide informative metadata to the workflow engine in the use.
+Such metadata need to include:

+* Tool version, a brief description, and a link to full documentation
+* Vendor and contact information
+* Required media and annotations
+* Produced media and annotations

+In LAPPS project, we couldn't find a neat way to automatically incorporate lapps tool metadata into Galaxy tool metadata (defined in tool xml files).
+Thus, for technical requirements, in designing CLAMS service metadata schema, these should be taken into consideration:

+* Compatibility with Galaxy tool xml schema
+* Implementing a tool to automatically generate Galaxy tool xml from service metadata
+* LD-style URI field to encode full documentation of a service (merely link to its codebase repository where a README file can be found)

+## MMIF annotations

+### annotation metadata
+In LIF, the metadata encoded in the annotation file is at the very minimum (mostly jsut empty in fact), hardly gives much helpful information to client tools.
+For example, LIF doesn't know which version of schema it's encoded with, which version of vocab annotations inside is using.
+Although each `view` has its own metadata that is basically for `contains` object to tell client applications what types of annotations are included in it, clients have to iterate over entire views to locate specific annotation types.
+We want to keep a meaningful top-level metadata in MMIF, so that clients (possibly including the workflow engine) can *sniff* the file to figure out what can be done with it.

+### `view` metadata
+If the top-level metadata encodes information that's carried by `contains` objects in LIF, I don't much needs to keep metadata for individual views.

-## Video annotations
+### Video annotations

-First, the primary data are not part of MIF (as opposed to LIF, although we may consider this as a good addition to LIF for large documents).
+First, the primary data are not part of MMIF (as opposed to LIF, although we may consider this as a good addition to LIF for large documents).
 Probably the metadata should have a reference to some URI which will uniquely identify the video and that URI should never change.

 Second, annotations refer to some part of the video referenced by the URI.
 They must be able to refer to time frames in the video as well as to bounding boxes in individual frames.
 Starting with time frames we would have some object called, say, TimeFrame that would have a start and an end: